Tom Thorp

-Thomas Joseph Thorp (March 6, 1884 – July 6, 1942) was an American football player and coach, sports writer, and football and horse racing official.
-He served as the head football at Fordham University from 1912 to 1913 and at New York University from 1922 to 1924, compiling a career college football record of 21–17–4.
+Thomas Joseph Thorp (March 6, 1884 – July 6, 1942) was an American college football player and coach, sports writer, and football and horse racing official.
+He served as the head football at Fordham University from 1912 to 1913 and New York University (NYU) from 1922 to 1924, compiling a career coaching record of 21–17–4.

 Early years

 Thorp was born on March 6, 1884, in Manhattan, in the neighborhood known as the Roaring Forties.

 Thorp enrolled at Columbia University, where he played at the tackle position for the school's football teams in 1903 and 1904.
 He was named to Walter Camp's All-America team, and was selected as an All-American in both 1903 and 1904.
 In October 1905, amid the movement to eradicate professionalism from college football, Columbia's faculty dropped Thorp from the university.
 The New York Times wrote that Thorp had been "the backbone" of the team and reported that Thorp's expulsion was "the worst blow that Columbia football has received" and a move that "cast the gloom of despair" over the prospects for the Columbia football team in 1905.
 Upon being expelled from Columbia, Thorp sought admission to Cornell, but he was not able to acquire advance standing.
 Thorp next went to the University of Virginia, where he was enrolled and played football.